 Many beautiful artefacts that are classified as Chinese ‘art’ were originally made for daily purposes and were not meant to be displayed in a museum or collected by enthusiasts as they are today.
 In fact, a large percentage of objects within the MEAA’s collections were originally used as food or drinking vessels.
 This exhibition explores the culture of food and drink in China through a wide range of vessels made of different materials and used by various social classes over centuries.

 The exhibition is the result of a joint research project between the Museum and the School of Oriental and African Studies (SOAS), University of London.
-A complementary exhibition, ‘Ancient Vessels‘ will be shown at the Brunei Gallery at SOAS from 10 January to 21 March 2020.
+A complementary exhibition, ‘Ancient Vessels‘ displaying objects from the MEAA collection will be shown at the Brunei Gallery at SOAS from 10 January to 21 March 2020.

-Please note that ‘Ancient Vessels’ closed early due to Covid-19.
-In order to allow more people to experience the exhibition, a virtual tour, narrated by Curator Dr Stacey Pierson, has been created.
+Please note that ‘China on a Plate’ and ‘Ancient Vessels’ closed early due to Covid-19.
+In order to allow more people to experience ‘Ancient Vessels’, a virtual tour, narrated by Curator Dr Stacey Pierson, has been created.
 Click here to view the video.